WhoTargetsMe/ad-transparency-standards/implement.md

 ### `targeting_category/context`

 - `context_not_disclosed`: Default value.
 Unclear whether context is used.
 - `context_used`: The advert targeting criteria is (partially) based on either declared or inferred context.
 Value is the context(s), such as the website(s) or networks being targeted.
+For instance, in the case of YouTube, `context` can be the search term that triggered the advert being shown to the user.

 ### `targeting_category/other`